RADIS: Remote Attestation of Distributed IoT Services: Remote attestation of distributed IoT services: RADIS

-\paragraph{Service measurement} Service measurement is one-time-only procedure that $Vrf$ performs offline to measure the legitimate service flows of a distributed service.
+\textbf{Service measurement.} Service measurement is a one-time-only procedure that $Vrf$ performs offline to measure the legitimate service flows of a distributed service.
 Service measurement procedure follows the assumption that $Vrf$ has access to the binaries of all the services and $Vrf$ knows in advance the legitimate interactions between IoT devices.
 First, $Vrf$ builds a graph, in which the nodes represent services and the edges determine the execution order of the services in a distributed service.
-Next, $Vrf$ builds the Control Flow Graph of every service and builds a Service Flow Graph (SFG) to represent all the possible valid transitions that a distributed service may follow at runtime.
-Then, starting from each valid transition, $Vrf$ executes a measurement function to associate each legitimate service flow with a single hash value as shown in Figure \ref{fig:hashingsfg}.
+Next, $Vrf$ builds the Control Flow Graph of every service and builds a Service Flow Graph (SFG) to represent all the possible valid transitions that a distributed service may follow at run-time.
+Then, starting from each valid transition, $Vrf$ executes a measurement function to associate each legitimate service flow with a single hash value as shown in \autoref{fig:hashingsfg}.
 Finally, $Vrf$ stores all the generated hash values in a database.
-Although the measurement of the Control Flow Graph can introduce high complexity, typically an IoT service is expected to be less complex than traditional applications, and $Vrf$ has sufficient processing resources.
-Moreover, since $Vrf$ performs offline the software measuremens, the complexity of software measurement does not impact the performance of the remote attestation procedure.
+In this initial setup phase, although the measurement of the Control Flow Graph can introduce high complexity, the $Vrf$ generates the measurements offline, so the complexity of software measurement does not impact the performance of the remote attestation procedure on the device.
+Moreover, a typical IoT service is expected to be less complex than traditional applications, and $Vrf$ has sufficient processing resources.